 What can women do to get the most out of their pre-conception visit?

 Doctors are super busy these days and visit times are often short.
 Come prepared with your list of questions.
 Bring in your multivitamin and ask your doctor to look over the list of ingredients.
 If you are charting your cycle, bring your charts.
 Review your immunizations to be sure they are up to date.
 Get appropriate lab work and ask about genetic testing.

 What are some important foods to incorporate in a better diet?

 A healthy diet is critical to women seeking to conceive as well as those who are pregnant or breastfeeding.
 I recommend a whole food diet, rich in vegetables and fruits, abundant in high omega 3 fatty acids (choosing low-mercury fish such as wild salmon and sardines), eggs, and vegetable sources of protein.
 The diet should be low in processed foods, meat, and rapidly digesting, high glycemic index carbohydrates.
 The Mediterranean diet is one such whole food diet and in two recent studies it reduced the risk of infertility in women trying to conceive naturally as well as those using IVF.

 Victoria Maizes MD is the executive director of the University of Arizona Center for Integrative Medicine and a Professor of Medicine and Public Health.
-Her newest book Be Fruitful: The Essential Guide to Maximizing Fertility and Giving Birth to a Healthy Child is available on amazon.
+In addition, newest book Be Fruitful: The Essential Guide to Maximizing Fertility and Giving Birth to a Healthy Child is available on amazon.
 For more information visit her website victoriamaizesmd.com or follow her on twitter @vmaizes.